crooked-smile/system-friendly-uno/README.md

 # system-friendly-uno
-WORK IN PROGRESS RIGHT NOW
+WORK IN PROGRESS RIGHT NOW!

 A playable game of Uno designed for DID/OSDD systems

 ## To Run